Arizona Sports Betting Rules Ready For Public Review

 Lawmakers had set a goal to launch Arizona sports betting for NFL this fall after Gov. Doug Ducey signed a new tribal compact on April 15.
 On May 24, the federal authority approved the compact sooner than expected, paving the way for a timely launch.

-The rules draft is the final paperwork before the Department of Gaming can prepare for sports betting launch in the Grand Canyon State.
+The rules draft is the final paperwork before the Department of Gaming can prepare for the sports betting launch in the Grand Canyon State.

 According to the legislative fiscal note, the state market could bring in $154.4 million in annual sports betting revenue.